-If you have used Johnson & Johnson’s talcum or baby powder for feminine hygiene and have since developed symptoms that sound like ovarian cancer, you should talk to your doctor.
+If you have used Johnson and Johnson’s talcum or baby powder for personal hygiene and have since developed symptoms that sound like ovarian cancer, you should talk to your doctor.
 There are tests that can be done to find out for certain if you have gotten cancer.
 If the tests come back positive, you can promptly receive the medical care that you need to fight the disease.

 Doing so soon after discovering the cancer, however, is essential.
 Many states require lawsuits to be filed within two years of the injury.

 - Lisa Girion, “Special Report: J&J Knew for Decades that Asbestos Lurked in Its Baby Powder,” Reuters (December 14, 2018); see Johnson & Johnson Stops Selling Talc-Based Baby Powder In U.S. And Canada, NPR (May 19, 2020).